 3. Paste the screenshot image into a word processing document and please provide the title “1a SSH acadnx connection” above the screenshot image.
 Note you may want to hit “Return” several times so that you can add an image title prior to pasting it.
 After you paste your screenshot please insert a page break so that the next image can be pasted on a fresh page.
 Note you will do this for all subsequent labs and screenshots providing the exercise number and title and separating exercises 1 exercise to a page.

 4. Save this file as a .pdf (found in the “Save As” menu of your word processor) and name this file using the following convention: LastnameFirstnameLL2 (for me this would be LoobyJamesLL2).
 Your word processor will affix the .pdf extension when you choose “Save As PDF”.
 Note you will submit a single .pdf file with all the lab’s screenshots pasted and titled into the .pdf.
 For this assignment you will have the 1a SSH acadnx connection screenshot and 1b password change screenshot detailed below.
 The 1a SSH acadnx connection and 1b password change headings must precede the screenshots to receive credit.

 BTW – why .pdf?
 Because PDFs open in a browser window without needing to open the associated application and this was your first Web Accessibility lesson.

 Note if you do not have a word processor or a word processor that saves files in .pdf format I recommend you download Open Office – www.openoffice.org

-Ok, now we need to change our password and when we change our password in Linux (either in a SSH/PuTTY Terminal) we will use our new password to login to the system from this point on.
+Ok, so we always thing about security first so we need to change our password.
+When we change our password in Linux (either in a SSH/PuTTY Terminal) we will use our new password to login to the system from this point on.